Facebook News: App Will Offer Hand-Picked Stories From NPR, Other Outlets

 Here's how the company lays out some of the features in Facebook News:

-As the project rolls out, Facebook says it will feature local original reporting from publications based in its opening round of cities: New York, Los Angeles, Chicago, Dallas-Fort Worth, Philadelphia, Houston, Miami, Atlanta, Boston and Washington, D.C.
+As the project rolls out, Facebook says it will feature local original reporting from publications based in its opening round of cities: New York, Los Angeles, Chicago, Dallas-Fort Worth, Philadelphia, Houston, Miami, Atlanta, Boston and Washington.